 Contributed by Abi Woodliffe-Thomas

-Physical activity is so good for us, for both our physical and mental health.
-However, when there are internal or external pressures what was meant to be enjoyable and healthy for us can develop into unhealthy exercise and eating behaviours.
+Physical activity is so good for us, for both our physical and mental wellbeing.
+However, when there are internal or external pressures what was meant to be enjoyable and healthy for us can develop into unhealthy or compulsive exercise and disordered eating behaviours.
 This can have a negative impact on mental and physical health, including reduced sporting performance and injury.

 What is RED-S?